-The BIRT return must be filed and paid by April 15 of each year.
+The BIRT return can be e-filed, and it must be filed and paid by April 15 of each year.
 Additionally, with each filing an estimate of the following year’s BIRT must be paid in full, and the estimate is equal to the current year's tax liability.

 - Miscellaneous Forms